Dhanush-Sridhar/python-playGround-rock-paper-scissors/README.md

 ## About the Game
-This is a single user game. where the user is playing against the computer the user enters his choice on the command line as a single chracter as follows r for Rock p for paper s for scissors
+This is a single user game. where the user is playing against the computer the user enters his choice on the command line as a single chracter as follows r for Rock, p for paper, and s for scissors.
 The users choice is matched againts the randomly genereated computer choice and the Result will be displayed on the command line as win lose or tie.